 I guess like the other faux feeds, I can make our calendar update scripts write the events as an RSS format as well.
 Tiny task.

-The post "Ocotillo Action Group Calendars Fed to Web Sites" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2004/09/ocotillo-action/) on September 28, 2004.
+The post "Ocotillo Action Group Calendars Fed to Web Sites" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2004/09/ocotillo-action/) on September 28, 2004.